dnesteryuk/site_prism.vcr/README.md

 end
 ```

-If some fixture name begins with `~/`, it means that a defined home path will be applied to find such fixture.
+If some cassette name begins with `~/`, it means that a defined home path will be applied to find such cassette.
 The previous example is identical to this one:

 ```ruby
 class ProductsPage < SitePrism::Page